 Niigata is one of Japan’s most secluded regions

-Nobel Prize Winning literature “Snow Country” by Yasunori Kawabata, takes place in ski resort area Yuzawa.
-The first sentence in the novel, “It was a snowy country after passing through a tunnel with a long border,” is famous, but actually, if you ride the bullet train from Tokyo for about 70 minutes, you will literally imagine. yourself coming to a foreign country called, “snow country”.
-From the North to the South of Niigata Prefecture, the mountains range from 1,000 to 2,000 meters altitude, and you can enjoy winter sports at ski resorts at over 50 locations.
+Nobel Prize Winning literature “Snow Country” by Yasunori Kawabata, takes place in the ski resort area, Yuzawa.
+The first sentence in the novel, “It was a snowy country after passing through a tunnel with a long border,” is famous.
+With that in mind, as you ride the bullet train for 70 minutes from Tokyo, imagine yourself coming to a foreign country called, “snow country”.
+From the North to the South of Niigata Prefecture, the mountains range from 1,000 to 2,000 meters in altitude, and you can enjoy winter sports at over 50 ski resorts.
 Whether a family trip, a business trip, or just someone who has never seen snow before, you’re sure to enjoy it 120%.